lagoproject/DMP/DMP.md

 Roles - TBD.

-####  **Costs and potential value of long term preservation**.
+####  **Costs and potential value of long-term preservation**.

 Preservation of data-sets is essential for the sustainability of LAGO.
 Every active WCD should generate 300GB/month of L0-L3 data.
 Currently, due to the number of active WCDs, the Collaboration will generate up to 27 TB of L0-L3 data, plus 12-120 TB of simulated data throughout the year.
 Data should be replicated, at least, in two locations of a distributed repository (in this case OneData).

-Considering an average generation of 60TB/year, the costs of long-term preservation for 4 years are the hardware (two generic RAID servers ~240TB = ~30k€, prices in 2019), the consumption (3.68KW max. power for 2 servers, ~ 0.1 €/kWh industrial price average in 2019 = max.
+Considering an average generation of 60TB/year, the costs of a 4-years long-term data preservation are related to hardware (two generic RAID servers ~240TB = ~30k€, prices in 2019), consumption (3.68KW max. power for 2 servers, ~ 0.1 €/kWh industrial price average in 2019 = max.
 13k€) and human resources (technician: 1 person/month, scientific: 2 p/m, ~10k€).

 ## D. Data security

 Address data recovery as well as secure storage and transfer of sensitive data.
-There is no sensitive data, thus anonymization and encryption of the data is not required.
-Data recovery should be guaranteed by means of replication, at least, in two locations of a distributed repository or filesystem (in this case OneData).
+There is no sensitive data, thus anonymity and encryption are not required.
+Data recovery should be guaranteed by using replication, at least, in two locations of a distributed repository or filesystem (in this case OneData).

 ## E. Ethical aspects

 Data do not contain protected records that could present ethical or security issues.
-The only personal data included is the required by FAIR policies in metadata, this is, the name and identifier of the author of the data-set.
+The only personal data included are the required by FAIR policies in metadata, i.e., the name and the identifier of the author of the data-set.
 On the other hand, there are no issues with reusing previous raw data generated in LAGO, as well as the data belonging to the Collaboration.